Trisha Posner: Writing career

+In 2000, she published her first solo book, a memoir about how she passed through menopause without using hormones, entitled This is Not Your Mother’s Menopause.
+A sequel, No Hormones, No Fear, was published in 2003.

 From 2005 to 2007, she was a columnist for Miami's Ocean Drive magazine.

-Posner wrote The Pharmacist of Auschwitz after a meeting she and her husband, author Gerald Posner, had in 1985 in New York with Rolf Mengele, the only son of Nazi doctor Josef Mengele.
+She has also written for Be Healthy.

+Posner and her husband worked together on her husband's first book, a biography of Josef Mengele.
+Posner learned of Victor Capesius and in 2017 wrote The Pharmacist of Auschwitz.
 The book received praise from Michael Granberry, Arts Critic for The Dallas Morning News, and was on The Wall Street Journal Nonfiction Bestseller list at number 6 on 21 January 2018.
 The book was translated into sixteen foreign languages and sold in various countries.